The Golden Retriever Husky mix is also known as the “Goberian”.

 - eye problems including cataracts, progressive renal atrophy, and others.

-Since both parent breeds are prone to hip and eye problems, these are the issues you will most likely encounter in your Golden-Husky mix.
+Both parent breeds are prone to hip and eye problems.
+So, these are the issues you will most likely have in your Golden-Husky mix.

-To minimize the risk of taking home a dog with health problems, make sure you source your pup from a reputable breeder.
+To minimize the risk of taking home a dog with health problems, source your pup from a reputable breeder.

 Do Golden Retriever Husky Mixes Make Good Family Dogs?